Jaspreetsm21/Autotrader_CarPrices_ML/README.md

 - creating a new column called make of the car from Car_Title Column

-- Converting Car_Price and Car_Milleage into Numeric Values

-- Before that remove £ sign and comma from each of the columns
+- Converting Car_Price and Car_Milleage into Numeric Values - before that remove £ sign and comma from each of the columns

--

 # EDA